parjanya-rajput/G12_Chat_Application/README.md

 # G12 Chat Application Architecture 🚀

-A project for the Software Engineering (IT-314) course, guided by Prof. Saurabh Tiwari.
+A project for the Software Engineering (IT-314) course, guided by Prof. Saurabh Tiwari Team Leader - Parjanya Rajput (202201115)

 ## 📖 Table of Contents